valancej/documentation/_general/about/self-hosted-scm.md

 If you don't expect to be pushing code, and are mainly setting up Codeship for others, you can leave the username(s) blank.

 **Note**: Users of cloud SCMs, who authenticate with oAuth, do not need to supply usernames as we get the username as part of the authentication workflow.

-Note: Users who want to take advantage of the personal dashboard will need to supply their usernames, but don't necessarily need to supply access tokens.

 ## IP Whitelisting